JaydipBarvaliya/Data-Structure-Algorithms/README.md

 -----
 # getOrDefault method in HashMap
-If given key is exist in the map then it will return corrosponding value otherwise it return the default given value by us here it's 500
+If given key is exist in the map then it will return corresponding value otherwise it return the default given value by us here it's 500

 ```java
               //(key, defaultValue)